mwroberts3/fifteen_count/README.md

 -the other new idea of having the time bonus limit be have of hand seems like a decent idea

 -NEED PAUSE BUTTON

+-swap card button swaps ALL checked cards, not just the last one in the hand